 A mentor is someone who is independent of our friends, family and colleagues.
 Instead of being an all-out cheerleader or critic, they are an experienced individual – e.g. a training veteran – who is able to give you the value of their objective advice and support so that you can make informed decisions about your own development or business.

-An experienced mentor can prevent you falling into common traps, or highlight potential pitfalls or even opportunities that you may have been too busy to notice on your own.
+An experienced mentor can prevent you from falling into common traps, or highlight potential pitfalls or even opportunities that you may have been too busy to notice on your own.
 This is especially helpful if you are a freelance trainer.

 Why?
 Freelancers have to develop a whole host of skills outside of the training room and it’s inevitable that you will have some gaps in your skillset and knowledge.
 A mentor can fill those gaps.
 In addition, a mentor can offer a valuable sounding board that is often missing when you’re no longer part of a wider team.